RunesRepoHub/RRHQD/README.md

 - Docker - Remove (Stop and Delete a Docker)
 - Docker - Reset (Reset Docker - Delete everything)
 - Docker - Start (Start one or more Dockers)
-- Docker - Stop (Stop one or more Docker)
+- Docker - Stop (Stop one or more Dockers)
 - Docker - Update (Update a Docker)

 ---------------------------------------------------------------------------------------------